pkainulainen/spring-social-examples/sign-in/spring-mvc-normal/README.md

         db.username=socialtwitter
         db.password=password

-2. Configure the Twitter application.
-You can configure your twitter application by creating a file *profiles/dev/socialConfig.properties*.
-The contents of this file looks as follows:
+2. Configure the Facebook application.
+You can configure your Facebook application by creating a file *profiles/dev/socialConfig.properties*.
+The content of this file looks as follows:

+        facebook.app.id=foo
+        facebook.app.secret=bar

+3. Configure the Twitter application.
+You can configure your twitter application by adding the following configuration to the file *profiles/dev/socialConfig.properties*:

         twitter.consumer.key=foo
         twitter.consumer.secret=bar